Last Updated on

-Coal India is not just the largest offer after 2010 but takes the top position in the list of biggest IPOs in India of all times.
-When Coal India came up with its INR15,199 crore IPO in 2010, it was met with suspicion and doubts if much a massive IPO could be pulled off without causing liquidity crunch in the market.
+Coal India is not just the largest offer after 2010 but takes the top position in the list of biggest IPOs since 2010 of all times.
+When Coal India came up with its INR15,199 crore IPO in 2010, it was met with suspicion and doubts if such a massive IPO could be pulled off without causing liquidity crunch in the market.
 Investors’ doubts were not without a reason as the last big IPO of Reliance Power a couple of years back failed spectacularly.
 In fact, the employee quota in Coal India IPO was subscribed just 10.8% in an indication that concerns were running high even within the bluechip PSU.

 Nevertheless, the IPO received strong backing from institutional and HNI investors and investors were rewarded with strong listing gains.
 Moreover, retail investors received additional discount of 5% on offer price of INR245.
 With effective allotment price of INR232.75 per share, retail investors booked handsome gains as the stock listed at INR287.75 per share and touched an intraday high of INR340 per share.